Pharmacy support workers work either in a community or retail pharmacy or in a hospital or clinical pharmacy.

 Many dispensing or pharmacy assistants work outside the NHS.
 Starting pay is often based on the National Minimum Wage (NMW) or the National Living Wage (NLW).

 As of 1 April 2023 the National Minimum Wage is £5.28 an hour for workers under 18, £7.49 an hour for workers aged 18 to 20 and £10.18 an hour for workers aged 21 to 22.
 The National Living Wage for those aged 23 and over is £10.42 an hour.
 With experience hourly rates can reach up to £9.50 an hour.

 In community and retail pharmacy you work in shops, where hours are regular and may include weekends or evenings.

 In hospitals and clinics you work in laboratories or dispensaries or in health centres and may have to work shifts.

-Pharmacy assistants usually wear a white lab coat or uniform.
+Pharmacy support workers usually wear a white lab coat or uniform.